 Even though the vulnerability became public long ago, it still poses a risk.
 How do you prevent it from making your systems easy to breach?
 Run a detailed analysis of your IT infrastructure to check for forgotten or hidden Log4j instances that need patching.
 Also, look for anomalies that could suggest Log4Shell was, or still is, being exploited to access your company’s network.

-If you plan on using the library, make sure you install a new version with the flaw fixed.
-If you can’t update the library or use a fixed version, monitor vulnerable deployments more closely, or preferably, take them offline.
+If you plan on using the library, install a new version with the flaw fixed.
+If you can’t update the library or use a fixed version, monitor vulnerable deployments more closely or, preferably, take them offline.
 Finally, use a reliable digital security solution to mitigate exploitation attempts against your systems, but ultimately, plan to update the library to prevent any possibility of exploitation.

 Digital threats differ around the world

 In some countries, threats that no longer, or only rarely, appear in other parts of the world persist.
 For example, in developing countries, the WannaCry ransomware that took the world by storm in 2017 is still spreading via an exploit developed by the US National Security Agency (NSA), known as EternalBlue.
 The general notion is that this malware is no longer a serious threat, but it still impacts certain countries.